 Just use your device’s built in speakers and turn the volume up as loud as you can.

 One of the most important items to pack with you for your tour is a car charger.
-If you didn't bring one on your trip you can pick one up on island at Target, Walmart or ABC Store.
+If you didn't bring one on your trip you can pick one up on island at Target, Walmart or convenience store.
 Without a charger, you can expect your fully-charged phone to last about 4-5 hours and many of our tours take between 6-10 hours to complete.

 However, many rental cars have USB ports that will allow you to charge your phone and connect to the car’s stereo.
 Check out your rental car before you head out for the tour and if you have a USB port, just bring your regular charging cable along for the drive!